Esteph27/rock-paper-scissors/README.md

 ## Validator testing;

     * HTML; No errors were returned when passing the code through the official W3C validator.

     * CSS: No errors were found when passing through the official (Jigsaw) validator.

     * JAVASCRIPT: No errors were found when passing through the JSHint JavaScript validator.

     * Accessibility; I confirmed that the colours and fonts selected are easy to read and accessibly by running it through lighthouse in devtools.

 ## Deployment

 * The website was deployed to GitHub Pages using the following steps;

-    * In the Github repository, navigate to the Setting Tab *From the source section drop-down menu, select ‘Main’ *Once the Master Branch has been selected, refresh the page and the page provided the link the completed website *The link to the live site is here - https://esteph27.github.io/rock-paper-scissors/
+    * In the Github repository, navigate to the Setting Tab

+    * From the source section drop-down menu, select ‘Main’

+    * Once the Master Branch has been selected, refresh the page and the page provided the link the completed website

+    * The link to the live site is here - https://esteph27.github.io/rock-paper-scissors/

 ## Credits

-###C ontents;
+### Contents;

     * The code for detecting mobile screens is from JavaScript Plain English (https://javascript.plainenglish.io/) Jquery elements inspired from jquery.com

 ### Media;

     * The photos used in this site were obtained from vecteezy.com